cyberomin/cyberomin.github.io/_posts/2016-08-13-learn-to-code.markdown

 After Sunday service this past week, as I made my way out of the church premises I ran into an acquaintance, we shared pleasantries and spoke about everything in-between, just before we both parted ways, he ended the conversation with <em>“Celestine, I need software engineers and if you can make referrals, I’ll really appreciate it.”</em>

 The scenario above isn’t new to me, I get to hear this almost every other week albeit not always in the church premises.
-Individuals and startups are on the haunt for software engineers.
+Individuals and startups are on the hunt for software engineers.
 This shouldn’t come as a surprise to anyone who has been following industry trends.

 No time in history, have we, as humans, experienced this much exponential growth with regards to technology.
 From social networks; Instagram, Facebook, Twitter, etc to e-commerce, self driving cars, the sharing economy; Uber, AirBnB, etc. Almost every human facet has been permeated by technology.
 These technologies, in most cases, improve upon on existing systems or bring about disruption to age old industries.